Ecole Glenrosa Middle School

-- Mentorship Program - students connect with a supportive teacher advocate that works with them for their three years at GMS.
+- Mentorship Program: Students connect with a supportive teacher advocate that works with them for their three years at GMS.
 Students develop metacognitive skills through engaging work with the Attributes of the SD23 Learner and the BC Ministry of Education's Redesigned Curriculum's Core Competencies.

 Mentorship teachers directly teach to the Attributes of the SD23 Learner and the BC Ministry of Education's Redesigned Curriculum's Core Competencies throughout the school year in Mentorship classes, the goals of which being to develop student metacognition ("thinking about their thinking") around his/her own learning strengths and areas of growth, and to be reflective on their learning process.
 Our goal is to make this learning applicable to the lives of our students by designing a variety of engaging instructional strategies and experiences, usually focused on school-wide, collaborative, Project-Based Learning experiences.

 A person who is engaged, resilient and seeks to understand through: Literacy, Numeracy, and Subject competencies - Information, Media and Technology Literacy - Self-Direction, Work Ethic and Accountability - Healthy Lifestyle - Financial Literacy

 A person who analyzes, makes connections, inferences, asks questions, and transfers knowledge through: Critical Thinking and Problem Solving - Open Mindedness and Reflection - Flexibility and Adaptability

 A person who excels at working with others to create new understanding through: Appreciating Diversity - Effective Communication - Interdependence - Relationship Building

 A person who sees possibilities and generates original ideas with value through: Curiosity and Imagination - Creativity, Design, and Performance - Initiative and Entrepreneurship

 A person who participates in the local and global community through: Finding, Following, and Sharing Passions - Respect, Empathy, and Kindness - Integrity and Ethical Behaviour - Civic and Environmental Responsibility - Embracing Diverse Cultures and Lifestyles